• Skip to primary navigation

 Instructions

-• Crumble Weetbix and walnuts: Blitz walnuts and weetbix in food processor so the resemble a crumb.
-Transfer to large mixing bowl, along with desiccated coconut.
+• Crumble Weetbix and walnuts: Blitz 1 cup walnuts and 4 weetbix in food processor so the resemble a crumb.
+Transfer to large mixing bowl, along with 1 cup desiccated coconut.

-• Make date and apricot paste: Blitz dates and apricots in food processor, along with ¼ cup water until a paste is formed.
+• Make date and apricot paste: Blitz 1 cup medjool dates (pitted) and ½ cup dried Apricots in food processor, along with ½ cup tap water until a paste is formed.
 Transfer into the bowl with the weetbix/walnut/coconut mixture.

-• Add Remaining Ingredients: Melt peanut butter in microwave, until soft.
-Add peanut butter, cocoa powder, ground cinnamon, pinch of salt and ¼ cup of water to the bowl, using your hands and or spoon to bring the mixture together.
+• Add Remaining Ingredients: Melt 2 tablespoons natural peanut butter in microwave, until soft (can skip this if its already soft).
+Add peanut butter, 2 tablespoons unsweetened cocoa powder, 1 tablespoon ground cinnamon, pinch salt, ¾ cup chocolate Protein Powder and ¼ cup of tap water to the bowl.
+Mix together until it comes together and becomes sticky.

 • Press out mixture: Press into a large (rectangle) loaf tin, using damp hands to firmly press into all corners.

-• Make chocolate top: Melt coconut oil in microwave, and then stir through monkfruit sweetener and cocoa powder until dissolved.
+• Make chocolate top: Melt ½ cup coconut oil in microwave, and then stir through 2 tablespoons maple syrup and 2 tablespoons unsweetened cocoa powder until dissolved.
 Pour chocolate over the base, cover and let it set in the fridge for an hour.
 Using a sharp knife, slice into 18 pieces, wiping down knife in between each one.

 Notes